 There are symptoms associated with alcohol withdrawal and understanding those symptoms is going to make a big difference to your recovery and continued sobriety.
 The timeline for alcohol detox goes as followed:

 - Alcohol withdrawal can be severe, and tackling it alone and not at an outpatient treatment center can be very difficult.
-There is less support, less supervision and more temptation when you try to withdraw away from the right help.
-Not only is it uncomfortable, it can be scary.
+There is less support, less supervision, and more temptation when you try to withdraw away from the right help.
+Not only is it uncomfortable, but it can also be scary.
 Accepting what you’re experiencing is harder when you don’t have medical professionals around you to help you.
-It’s always recommended that you get some medical help no matter what you do, because otherwise you can feel incredibly alone in your quest for better health.
+It’s always recommended that you get some medical help no matter what you do because otherwise, you can feel incredibly alone in your quest for better health.

-- Some of the most common symptoms up to 72 hours experienced by those in alcohol withdrawal include the following:
+- Some of the most common symptoms experienced during alcohol withdrawal include the following:

 - Anxiety to a high level, including sweating palms and a feeling of impending doom